 Anyone can be injured suddenly and unexpectedly, and it does not have to happen in traffic.
 Every day, someone suffers an unexpected dog bite or slips on spilled liquid at a supermarket, and a serious personal injury is a result.
+A spinal cord injury law firm can help.

 You could even be injured by a defective power tool or by a faulty appliance in your own home.